Demand Generation Strategy: The Complete B2B Playbook [2026]

 Track two ratios:

 - Marketing spend as a percentage of revenue.
-For B2B SaaS companies, this typically ranges from 10 to 25 percent, with earlier-stage companies spending a higher percentage.
+For B2B SaaS companies, this typically ranges from 10 to 25 percent, with earlier-stage companies spending a higher percentage — a range corroborated by benchmarks compiled on the HubSpot marketing blog.
 If you are spending more than 25 percent and not seeing corresponding pipeline growth, the strategy needs adjustment — not more budget.

 - Pipeline-to-spend ratio.
 For every pound spent on demand gen, you should generate three to five pounds in pipeline.
 If this ratio is below 3x, you are either targeting the wrong audience, producing the wrong content, or not converting engaged prospects efficiently.